 Chair

-Neha Shah - Senior Associate Attorney, Meyers Nave
+Neha Shah - Of Counsel, Meyers Nave

 Task Force Members

-Tara M. Raghavan - Partner, Rakoczy Molino Mazzochi Siwik LLP
+Tara M. Raghavan - Partner, Benesch Law

 Arti Ferrera - Senior Deputy City Attorney, City of San José